Erikas-Minelga/Agnopsucho-w-a-v-e/README.md

 This game was my first hand experience with Unity and 3D game development.

+**Most source code for the game can be found in Assets/Scripts/Assembly-CSharp directory**

 <h2>What has been changed with this build?</h2>
 Most changes in this build are code-related: